-Students who have concerns related to the policies and procedures associated with the MFC/T Masters Program should bring those concerns to the attention of the MFC/T faculty, either formally or informally.
+Students who have concerns related to the policies and procedures associated with the MFC/T Masters Program should bring those concerns to the attention of the MFC/T faculty, either formally (as a Student Grievance) or informally.
 Those concerns will then be discussed during MFC/T Faculty Program Meetings (occurring monthly).
 Faculty will attempt to determine resolutions to student concerns and will disseminate those resolutions via email.